-CAREcorps connects incoming 9th and rising 10th graders with peers and older students representing Salem-Keizer high schools.
-Together they form service teams and work with local nonprofits during the summer to give back to the community.
+CAREcorps connects entering 9th, 10th, and 11th graders with peers and older students representing Salem-Keizer high schools.
+Together they form service teams and train with local nonprofits during the summer to give back to the community.

 CAREcorps philosophy and goals

-- Reinforces key AVID components for all members.
+- Reinforce key AVID components for all members.

-- Networks teens across school campuses and fosters friendships across socio-economic and racial lines.
+- Network teens across school campuses and fosters friendships across socio-economic and racial lines.

-- Creates a bridge for incoming 9th graders to positively connect with upperclassmen from shared high schools.
+- Create a bridge for incoming 9th graders to positively connect with upperclassmen from shared high schools.

-- Provides “real world” skill development activities to improve college & workforce readiness.
+- Provide “real world” skill development activities to improve college & workforce readiness.

-- Provides upperclassmen leaders and 2nd year members a City of Salem Letter of Recommendation for college portfolios and resumes upon request.
+- Provide upperclassmen leaders and 2nd year members a City of Salem Letter of Recommendation for college portfolios and resumes upon request.

-- Provides a half (.5) community service elective credit after completing two years of camp; the equivalent of one semester of class.
+- Provide a half (.5) community service elective credit after completing two years of camp; the equivalent of one semester of class.

-- Links members to activities, to camp staff and to resources throughout the upcoming school year and beyond.
+- Link members to activities, to camp staff and to resources throughout the upcoming school year and beyond.